yusuke0913/Documentation/source/includes/_webhooks.md

 }
 ```

-This endpoint creates a webhooks.
+This endpoint creates a webhook.

 ### HTTP Request